"Sharing God's Deep Gladness in Renewing All Things."

 Locally, we provide regular monthly support to Signal Mountain Social Services, Bible in the Schools at Signal Mountain Middle and High School, LifeSpring Community Health and Woodlands Gathering.

 Recently, we began supporting Tommy and Christina Hannah who are serving with RUF at Western Washington University.

-Internationally, we support our own member, Justin and Savannah Willis, who is presently serving in a youth ministry at the United Church of Bogota in Colombia.
+Internationally, we support our own member, Savannah Willis and her husband Justin, who are presently serving in a youth ministry at the United Church of Bogota in Colombia.
 Mountain Fellowship also supports Stephen and Charity Jones and their family, who are serving in London with SERGE (formerly World Harvest).
-Additionally, we support Josh and Kristi, who are also serving with SERGE in a sensitive country.
-Marcy and Denise Atchley who are serving with TEAM in Greece and hoping to start a coffee house ministry in Athens; and Genti and Djana Shani who are serving with Cru (formerly Campus Crusade for Christ) ministering to teachers and students in Albania.
+Additionally, we support Josh and Kristi, who are also serving with SERGE in a sensitive country; Marcy and Denise Atchley who are serving with TEAM in Greece and hoping to start a coffee house ministry in Athens; and Genti and Djana Shani who are serving with Cru (formerly Campus Crusade for Christ) ministering to teachers and students in Albania.

 As you can see, we are faithful in our role as a Missions Committee and also to the criteria we have set for supporting individuals and agencies.
 Our "Missions" budget for the 2022-23 fiscal year is designated and committed to continue supporting these individuals and agencies, as Mountain Fellowship strives to reach beyond our walls through sharing God's word in our outreach ministries.

 FOOD PANTRY NEEDS

 Items can be left in the bin next to the front door if no one is in the office.
 SMSS is located at 633 Mississippi Ave.